christam96/p5-js/README.md

 # p5-js
-A collection of fun snippets of code in p5 JavaScript
+A collection of fun little snippets of code in p5 JavaScript.